• Skip to content

 Work to create an employee retention plan so you can keep your best employees.

-It is expensive to recruit, hire, and train new employees, so the most cost-effective way is to retain good employees which can help sustain a strong tacit knowledge base.
+Recruiting, hiring, and training new employees is expensive, so the most cost-effective way is to retain good employees, which can help sustain a strong tacit knowledge base.

 3. Provide Opportunities to Share